kinectron/kinectron/memory-bank/activeContext.md

   2. Improved maintainability through clearer project structure

 - **Robust stream initialization pattern**:

   1. Follow a more sequential and predictable flow for starting streams
   2. Ensure proper cleanup of previous sessions before starting new ones
   3. Improve error handling and state management
   4. Use a simpler approach based on the legacy code pattern
   5. Add detailed logging at each step of the initialization process
   6. Implement proper resource cleanup on stream stop

+- **Addressing naming convention inconsistencies**:
+  1. Identified critical issue where naming conventions don't match between server and client
+  2. For depth key stream, server was using 'depthKey' but client expected 'depth-key'
+  3. Fixed by updating server to use 'depth-key' consistently
+  4. Recognized need for systematic approach to naming conventions
+  5. Added to known issues and future work for comprehensive resolution